shadowman-lab/Ansible-Config/SNOW/readme.md

 #### 20)
 Under Actions, Select "Add an Action, Flow Logic or Subflow" then select Action.
 Select "Get Catalog Variables".
 Drag "Requested Item Record" from the right side into the "Submitted Request [Requested Item] box"

-In "Template Catalog Items and Variable Sets [Catalog Items and Variable Sets]" Select your Catalog Item from before "Provision Cloud Webservers with Users" Select the variables you want to pass to AAP and click the right arrow.
+In "Template Catalog Items and Variable Sets [Catalog Items and Variable Sets]" Select your Catalog Item from before "AAP Ansible Spoke Patch" Select the variables you want to pass to AAP "exclude" and click the right arrow.

 <img src="images/get_vars.png" alt="Get Vars" title="Get Vars" width="800" />